HaydnZK/Wazuh/Installing the Manager/README.md

 ## Step Six: Update the Package List
 Now that the repository is added, update the package list to see the Wazuh packages:

-sudo apt update
+'sudo apt update'

 ## Step Seven: Installing the Wazuh Manager
 The Wazuh manager collects, analyzes, and correlates security events.
 The API is included in the manager package:

-sudo apt install wazuh-manager -y
+'sudo apt install wazuh-manager -y'

 ## Step Eight: Start and Enable Wazuh Services
 Start the Wazuh manager, enable it to launch at boot, and verify it is active:

-sudo systemctl start wazuh-manager sudo systemctl enable wazuh-manager sudo systemctl status wazuh-manager
+'sudo systemctl start wazuh-manager'
+'sudo systemctl enable wazuh-manager'
+'sudo systemctl status wazuh-manager'

 ### Command Breakdown:
 ⦁ systemctl - tool for controlling systemd services